 Part 1 of this policy is for all staff and governors.

-Part 2 of this policy document has a suite of model pro-formas for schools to adapt to support their own in-house safeguarding arrangements and is principally for use by Designated Safeguarding Staff, lead governors and senior leadership teams.
-Please delete any pro-formas that are not relevant and add any that are bespoke to your own school safeguarding arrangements and delete this paragraph.
+Part 2 of this policy document has a suite of model proformas for schools to adapt to support their own in-house safeguarding arrangements and is principally for use by Designated Safeguarding Staff, lead governors and senior leadership teams.